orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 **Application-Focus**

 As Nutanix moves up the stack from the IT infrastructure team towards devops and then to the business user, NTNX will provide context that the business user understands.
 With an application focus, the end-user, who does not understand the specifics of public and private cloud, can request exactly the application that is needed.
 This does not assume any knowledge about how the application is architected or how many VMs or containers are being provisioned in the backend.
-A simple consumption model where the user files a request and is charged as per usage is what we aim to provide with the NuCalm interface.
+A simple consumption model where the user files a request and is charged as per usage is what we aim to provide with the Calm interface.

 The Nutanix Enterprise OS abstracts away all these notions and bridges the gap between the private and the public cloud with a consumption focus.